ssvip-ss/wxocr2/README.md

 ## ⚠️ Legal Notice

-**Disclaimer:** This project is intended for educational and research purposes only.
-Commercial use is not recommended.
-Users assume full responsibility for any consequences arising from their use of this software.
+**Disclaimer:** This project is provided for educational and research purposes only.
+Commercial use is not advised.
+Users are solely responsible for ensuring their use complies with applicable laws and terms of service.

-**Copyright Notice:** This repository serves as a container for existing open-source projects.
-If you believe this repository infringes upon your intellectual property rights, please contact the repository owner immediately for prompt removal.
-We are committed to respecting intellectual property rights and will address any concerns expeditiously.
+**Copyright Notice:** This project builds upon and containerizes existing open-source software.
+If you believe your intellectual property rights have been infringed, please contact us for prompt resolution.
+We are committed to maintaining open-source compliance and addressing any concerns immediately.

 ## 📄 License